Crane Song Solaris

 In addition to how you will put the Crane Song Solaris to use within your audio setup, here are some suggestions on implementing the unit.

 • DAW setup monitor controller.
 If you’re working completely in the box, you will still benefit from top notch D-A and ultra-low jitter Conversion.
 You can hook up the Solaris to your DAW via USB.
-Therefore you’re using the unit as your interface.
-The Crane Song Solaris Quantum DA Converter will convert your mix from the digital domain to analog to feed your monitors, giving you monitor level control with the Gain knob, Monitor Mute and separate Headphone Level control.
+Therefore, you’re using the unit as your interface.
+The Crane Song Solaris Quantum DA Converter will convert your mix from the digital domain to analogue to feed your monitors, giving you monitor level control with the Gain knob, Monitor Mute and separate Headphone Level control.

 • On-The-Go Conversion and Monitor control.
 There will be situations where you find yourself away from your studio set up and you still need to work on mixes.
 For example, you may be on tour and you’re working on edits and mixes on the road.
 Or you find you need to tweak balances for live performance backing tracks.
 Whatever the case, Solaris gives you that clear image you’ve been working with in the studio.
 Just plug up via USB and you’ve got your Crane Song sound feeding your portable rig.
 You can take it a step further and feed the backing track mix to Front Of House and deliver the pristine Crane Song sound to be part of the live performance.